OCPI

 OCPI protocol

-Getting two charging networks to work together is rarely as simple as flipping a switch.
+Getting two charging networks to work together is never as simple as flipping a switch.
 Location updates, tariff changes, authorizations, live session data, and billing records must all match on both sides.
-When they do not, the result is failed transactions, frustrated customers, and more support tickets.
+When they do not, you get failed transactions, frustrated customers, and more support tickets.

-OCPI provides operators with a common language for exchanging this data, eliminating the need to build a new integration for every partner.
-From 2.1.1 to 2.2, 2.2.1, and now 2.3.0, each version has addressed issues uncovered in daily operations.
-With 3.0 on the way, the protocol is set to introduce capabilities that could significantly change roaming management.
+OCPI gives operators a common language for exchanging this data, so you don't have to build a new integration for every partner.
+From 2.1.1 to 2.2, 2.2.1, and now 2.3.0, each version has fixed issues found in daily operations.
+With 3.0 on the way, the protocol is set to introduce features that will change roaming management.

 In this article, we break down the changes in each version and explain how they affect network reliability, efficiency, and scalability.